 Oak savannas are one of the most endangered ecological communities in Minnesota.

-Ottawa Bluffs was purchased by the Conservancy in 1975 to protect a remnant of the Minnesota River bluffs.
+Ottawa Bluffs was purchased by TNC in 1975 to protect a remnant of the Minnesota River bluffs.
 Because of the extensive invasion by woody vegetation, a concerted effort is underway to restore the site to its pre-settlement conditions.
-While the prairie openings have been managed by prescribed fire since the Conservancy acquired the site, the frequency and intensity of these burns has been insufficient to set back this encroachment.
+While the prairie openings have been managed by prescribed fire since TNC acquired the site, the frequency and intensity of these burns has been insufficient to set back this encroachment.